Gilbert Casey: Political life

+New Australia

+He became a fervent member of William Lane's New Australia Co-operative Settlement Association, which had set itself the goal to establish a utopia at New Australia, South America.
+Casey donated his Brisbane home as a prize in a fund-raising raffle and left on 31 December 1893 with his wife with the second group of settlers on the ship Royal Tar Australia on the way to New Australia in Paraguay.

 He remained in the Australian colony of New Australia even after it split, returning to Australia briefly in 1894 to try to obtain further support for the colony.
 He was elected president of the Sociedad Co-operativa Colonizadora Nueva Australia in 1896, though the colony's income improved rapidly after he was replaced by James Craig Kennedy in 1900.
 He was the police chief of New Australia until he died on 2 October 1946.